rug-cit-hpc/league-of-robots/README.md

 ## Deployment phases

-Deploying a fully functional virtual cluster involves the following steps:
+Deploying a fully functional virtual cluster from scratch involves the following steps:

  1. Configure physical machines
+    * Off topic for this repo.
- 2. Deploy OpenStack virtualization layer on physical machines to create an OpenStack cluster
+ 2. Deploy OpenStack virtualization layer on physical machines to create an OpenStack cluster.
+    * Off topic for this repo.
+    * For the _Shikra_ cloud, which hosts the _Talos_ and _Gearshift_ HPC clusters
+      we use the ansible playbooks from the [hpc-cloud](https://git.webhosting.rug.nl/HPC/hpc-cloud) repository to create the OpenStack cluster.
+    * For other HPC clusters we use OpenStack clouds from other service providers as is.
- 3. Create and configure virtual machines on the OpenStack cluster to create an HPC cluster on top of an OpenStack cluster
+ 3. Create, start and configure virtual machines on an OpenStack cluster to create a Slurm HPC cluster.
+    * This repo.
- 4. Deploy bioinformatics software and reference datasets
+ 4. Deploy bioinformatics software and reference datasets.
+    * Off topic for this repo.
+    * We use the ansible playbook from the [ansible-pipelines](https://github.com/molgenis/ansible-pipelines) repository to deploy Lua + Lmod + EasyBuild.
+The latter is then used to install bioinformatics tools.

 ---

-### 2. Ansible playbooks OpenStack cluster
-The ansible playbooks in this repository use roles from the [hpc-cloud](https://git.webhosting.rug.nl/HPC/hpc-cloud) repository.
-The roles are imported here explicitely by ansible using ansible galaxy.
-These roles install various docker images built and hosted by RuG webhosting.
-They are built from separate git repositories on https://git.webhosting.rug.nl.

-#### Deployment of OpenStack
-The steps below describe how to get from machines with a bare ubuntu 16.04 installed to a running openstack installation.

-#### Steps to upgrade the OpenStack cluster

-### 3. Steps to deploy HPC compute cluster on top of OpenStack cluster
+### 3. Create, start and configure virtual machines on an OpenStack cluster to create a Slurm HPC cluster.
----

 0. Clone this repo.
    ```bash